Giovanni Borromeo: Vittorio Sacerdoti and Adriano Ossicini

 Vittorio Sacerdoti was a young physician who had lost his position at the Ancona hospital following the Racial Laws.
-His uncle Marco Alamgià recommended him to his former student, Giovanni Borromeo.
+His uncle Marco Almagià recommended him to his former student, Giovanni Borromeo.
 In 1941, facing a shortage of doctors, Borromeo called Sacerdoti and gave him a position.
 Within a few days Sacerdoti was reported to the police and dismissed.
 A young policeman took pity on him and suggested he remain at the hospital as a student practitioner, which, considering that the hospital was outside of the jurisdiction of Italy, would be tolerated.
 As time went by, through another influential uncle, Elio Ottolenghi, Sacerdoti bought false papers and worked under the name of Vittorio Salviucci.
 He continued to work at the hospital until after the liberation of Rome on June 4, 1944.
 In his recollection, Sacerdoti states that after September 8, 1943 some doctors at the hospital secretly and routinely offered their services to the resistance.
 He does not mention who was part of the group but makes clear that as the Axis' defeat became imminent, the clergy and staff at the hospital increasingly demonstrated tolerance for the efforts against the Germans.

 Adriano Ossicini was a psychiatrist and an antifascist who had been imprisoned several times.
 His close ties to the Vatican however, had eventually kept him out of jail.
 He belonged to the Catholic Resistance Movement and, although he could no longer work officially, maintained a semi-clandestine base at the Fatebenefratelli as a volunteer physician.
 From Ossicini's memoir it remains unclear how steady his presence at the hospital was, especially since, after September 8, his participation in the resistance fight intensified and his position became more tenuous.
 Ossicini became part of the CNL (National Liberation Committee) and worked in the transition government led by Ferrucci Parri.
 In the postwar years he became known as an innovative psychiatrist and a leading figure in the Christian Democratic left.